iamhenrika/project-2-mern-app/README.md

 https://pro-api.onrender.com

-*I kept my frontend and backend files completed self-contained and I've been having the most difficult time getting the deployed site to behave in a proper manner.
-The project works while using a localhost and information is developed to my mongobd database without issue.
+*I kept my frontend and backend files completely self-contained and I've been having the most difficult time getting the deployed site to behave in a proper manner.
+The project works while using a localhost and information is developed to my MongoDB database without issue.
 I just cannot get it to function correctly in a deployed environment.

 *****
 For my final project within the Per Scholas Software Engineering course I will be completing a (film) blogging app (eventually) using the MERN stack.
 There have been a couple of ups and down but I've viewed several tutorials and started the project over a couple of times trying to implement the technics that I've learned.